Gemini API in Ruby: Interactions Client Notes

 end

-Production code piles on stricter parsing, real error handling, streaming, and observability, but the skeleton never changes: create, read steps, run tools, continue.
-The tool_results_to_input helper is where you build the continuation payload.
-A function result is a function_result step whose call_id matches the id of the function_call it answers, with result as an array of content objects:
+Real code adds stricter parsing, error handling, streaming, and logs, but the skeleton stays the same: create, read steps, run tools, continue.
+The tool_results_to_input helper builds the continuation payload.
+A function result is a function_result step whose call_id matches the id of the function_call it answers:

 def tool_results_to_input(tool_results)